droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 <p>The shroud of shadow curls ever-closer around him, and you realize that it is not a single shadow, but an assembly of countless overlapping, amorphous, indistinct silhouettes.
 They whisper into his ears, their cold, hollow voices echoing into the void.</p>
 </div>

 The Abbot pauses, then recoils, scurrying back and away from the orb with a fearful cry.
 As he does, any player with a passive Wisdom (Perception) score of 14 or greater sees a nearby cloud of mist briefly curl into the shape of a face—a woman’s—before the face is torn apart by swirling shadows.
-A player who saw the face and succeeds on a DC 15 Wisdom (Insight) check discerns that it bore an expression of grief and concern—and appeared to be calling out.
+A player who saw the face and succeeds on a DC 15 Perception check to Sense Motive discerns that it bore an expression of grief and concern—and appeared to be calling out.

-A player who asks the Abbot or succeeds in a DC 13 Wisdom (Insight) check learns that the Abbot neither perceives the whispers nor realizes that they’re there.
+A player who asks the Abbot or succeeds in a DC 13 Perception check to Sense Motive learns that the Abbot neither perceives the whispers nor realizes that they’re there.
 A player who approaches the Abbot or who succeeds on a DC 15 Wisdom (Perception) check can make out a few words and phrases from the cacophony of whispers:

 * “The light has abandoned you, as you abandoned it."
 * “Their lies are comforting, but lies nonetheless."